 PhysicsInterface and RenderInterface

 Xash3D is a Half-Life-compatible engine, so all of the improvements and enhancements listed are relative to the GoldSource (GoldSrc) engine’s features.
-This list is for Xash3D 0.95.
-It will be updated as new features are added.
+This list is actual for Xash3D 0.95.

 Xash3D raises GoldSource’s primary limits so that they are less restrictive, and makes them more customizable.
 See gameinfo.txt for an example: